 Bucharest was called Little Paris at the beginning of the 20th century.
-It was built on a hill with beautiful French style buildings with 40,000 residents.
-Today nothing remains.
+It was built on a hill with beautiful French-style buildings with 40,000 residents.
+Today none of that remains.

 In 1977 there was a 7.2 magnitude earthquake that destroyed the city center.
-Ironically, churches survive earhquakes.
+Ironically, the churches survived the earthquake.
 Rebuilding was needed.
 The land to build the Palace of Parliament was deemed as the most resistant to earthquakes.

 People were displaced and given apartments in the suburbs.
 Buildings were razed and replaced with concrete communist apartments.

 There aren’t many buildings that remain from the royals.
 Ceaușescu wanted to erase their memory.
 It is unusual for a church to have a portrait of royals…and to survive is miraculous.
 Up until about 10 years ago no one knew about the portraits because the interior walls were black with smoke from candles.
 They were discovered while cleaning.
 In the photo is a small patch of black to indicate what it looked like before.

 The Palace of the Parliament holds the record for being the most expensive administrative building ever built and the heaviest building.
 It is even sinking.
 It is like an iceberg with more levels below than above.